Where there is a Will there is a way to protect your loved ones.

 How Do I Get a Pennsylvania Will?

-When you first contact Lengert Law about a Will, an appointment with our attorneys will be set that meets your schedule.
-An information packet is sent to you prior to the meeting to help you organize your thoughts.
+Contact Lengert Law.
+We will set up an appointment with you.
+Prior to the appointment you will receive an information packet to help you organize your thoughts.
 Kim will use your information as a conversation starting point, to learn more about you as a person.
 By understanding what is important to you we are able to prepare documents that address your own specific values and needs.

 By working with you to clarify your goals, the preparation of your testamentary documents helps to alleviate concerns for the future, knowing that your caring will continue to impact the daily lives of your family.